Non-equilibirum physics of density-difference dependent Hamiltonian: Quantum Scarring from Emergent Chiral Symmetry: Charge Density Wave Scar

 \section{Charge Density Wave Scar}

 Consider $\gamma \in \mathbb{R}i$, that is $\gamma$ to be purely imaginary.
-To establish the presence of QMBS, we partition the lattice in real space into two halves, labeling them subsystems $A$ and $B$, and calculate the bipartite entanglement entropy as $S=-\sum \lambda_A^2 \log \lambda_A^2$ where $\lambda_A^2$ are the eigenvalues of the reduced density matrix of subsystem $A$ after tacing over subsystem $B$, looking for states with anomalously low entanglement entropy, suggestive of ETH violation.
+To establish the presence of QMBS, we partition the lattice in real space into two halves, labeling them subsystems $A$ and $B$, and calculate the bipartite entanglement entropy as $S=-\sum \lambda_A^2 \log \lambda_A^2$ where $\lambda_A^2$ are the eigenvalues of the reduced density matrix of subsystem $A$ after tracing over subsystem $B$, looking for states with anomalously low entanglement entropy, suggestive of ETH violation.
 We present the entanglement spectrum for $N=6$, $L=12$ and $\gamma = 5i$ under PBC (left) and OBC (center) in Fig.~\ref{fig:imGamEE}.
-In PBC, the spectrum does not show any sign of QMBS, but this is due to the chiral and parity symmetries stabilizing a large number of zero-energy modes that the QMBS state mixes with.
+In PBC, the spectrum does not show any sign of QMBS, but this is due to the chiral and parity symmetries stabilizing a large number of zero energy modes that the QMBS state mixes with.
 On the other hand, in OBC we observe several low entanglement entropy states.
 Those at zero entanglement are edge modes which we will explore for the case of real $\gamma$ later, and thus we will ignore them here.
 Here we focus on those low-entanglement eigenstates near zero energy boxed in green.
-These have a relatively high overlap with both CDW order states $|{\rm CDW}\rangle = \prod_{j=1}^{L/2} a^\dagger_{2j-1}|0\rangle$ and $|{\rm CDW'}\rangle = \prod_{j=1}^{L/2} a^\dagger_{2j}|0\rangle$, where $|0\rangle$ is the state with no bosons.
+These have a relatively high overlap with both CDW order states $|{\rm CDW}\rangle = \prod_{j=1}^{L/2} a^\dagger_{2j-1}|0\rangle$ and $|{\rm CDW'}\rangle = \prod_{j=1}^{L/2} a^\dagger_{2j}|0\rangle$, where $|0\rangle$ is the vacuum state with no bosons.
 To show that these scar states are still present in PBC, we add a random onsite interaction term of the form $\sum_j U_jn_j(n_j-1)$ where $U_j\in[0,0.1]$ is uniformly distributed.
 This lifts the zero energy degeneracies by breaking the chiral symmetry.
-We plot the entanglement entropy spectrum in the right panel of Fig.~\ref{fig:imGamEE}.
-Here we observe two low entanglement states corresponding to the CDW and CDW' orders.
+We plot the entanglement entropy spectrum in the presence of disorder in the right panel of Fig.~\ref{fig:imGamEE}.
+Here we observe two low entanglement states corresponding to the CDW and CDW$'$ orders, boxed in green.
+(Note that these results are for a single disorder realization and not averaged.)